deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 ![](figures/figures_2_0.png)

-> 🔼 Figure 1 illustrates the overall architecture of DPLM-2, detailing its structure tokenization, multimodal learning and generation process, and various applications as a protein foundation model.
+> 🔼 Figure 1 illustrates the overall architecture of DPLM-2, including structure tokenization, multimodal training and sampling, and various applications of DPLM-2 as a protein foundation model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overall illustration of DPLM-2.
 (A) Structure tokenization consists of a GVP-based encoder to yield invariant backbone geometric features, a lookup-free quantizer (LFQ) to discretize encoded structural features into structure tokens within a codebook, and an IPA-based decoder as de-tokenizer to convert structure tokens back to backbone atomic coordinates.
 (B) Multimodal learning and generation of protein structure and sequence with DPLM-2.
 (C) Various applications of DPLM-2 as a protein foundation model: (1) unconditional protein sequence-structure mixed-modal co-generation; (2) protein sequence-structure joint representation for predictive tasks; (3) structure prediction; (4) fixed-backbone sequence generation; (5) conditional protein generation with structure-sequence mixed-modal input and output.